Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

-Thus, a leader, $x$, can only pass its token to followers.
-There are two types of followers.
-Those who were previously $x$'s children in its tree $T$, but have realigned themselves to another leader.
-These nodes will announce their realignment and send the token back to $x$.
-The other type of node is a follower of $x$.
-A follower will pass its token to a child within its sub-tree, if it has a sub-tree.
-The child will either be of type follower or neutral.
-It won't be of type leader, since newly created leaders announce their new status immediately and cease to belong to their old sub-tree.
-If it is of type follower, then it will transmit its realignment and return the token.
-If it is of type neutral, after the potential leader election is done, it will either be a follower of another leader or a leader itself.
-In either case, it will return the token back.
+The child $z$ will either be of type follower or neutral.
+It will not be of type leader, since newly created leaders announce their new status immediately and cease to belong to their old sub-tree.
+If $z$ is of type follower, then $z$ will transmit its realignment and return the token to $y$.
+If $z$ is of type neutral, then after the potential leader election is done, $z$ will either be a follower of another leader or a leader itself.
+In either case, $z$ will return the token back to $y$.

 Thus, any token can move at most two hops away from its leader.
-Since the maximum distance of each hop is at most $r$, any token can travel a distance of at most $2r$ away from its leader.
-Note that both times the token is passed to reach a distance $2r$ away from the leader, since there are a constant number of tokens and by extension transmitting nodes in any grid box of the pivotal grid, by Theorem~\ref{the:ssf-replace}, the passing of the token (message transfer) is successful. \end{proof}
+Since the maximum distance of each hop is at most $r$, any token can travel a distance at most $2r$ away from its leader.
+Note that in both phases the token is passed, $Inv_2$ holds. $Inv_2$ guarantees that the number of nodes that transmit within any box of the pivotal grid is bounded by a constant.
+Thus, by Theorem~\ref{the:ssf-replace}, the passing of the token (message transfer) is successful. \end{proof}

-We are now ready to prove $Inv_2$.
-We use a strongly inductive proof where, assuming $Inv_2$ holds true for all phases up to and including the given phase, we use it and $Inv_1$ (which we proved holds true for a given phase when the $Inv_2$ holds true for all phases up to and including that phase) to prove that $Inv_2$ holds true for the next phase of \emph{Tree-Cutter}.
+We are now ready to prove that $Inv_2$ holds at the beginning of the next phase.

-\begin{lemma} The following invariant holds at the beginning of any phase of the \emph{Tree-Cutter} procedure: the number of tokens present in a grid box of the pivotal grid is at most some constant number. \end{lemma}
+\begin{lemma} If for all phases $\leq i$ of \emph{Tree-Cutter}, $Inv_1$ and $Inv_2$ hold true, then at the beginning of phase $i+1$ the number of tokens present in a grid box of the pivotal grid is at most some constant number. \end{lemma}

-\begin{proof} Prior to the start of the first phase, there is at most one token per grid box of the pivotal grid (since at most one leader per grid box exists by Theorem~\ref{the:tg-props}).

-Assume that at the beginning of all phases $\leq i^{\mbox{th}}$ phase, we began with a constant number of tokens per grid box.
+\begin{proof} At the beginning of the $i^{\mbox{th}}$ phase, we begin with a constant number of tokens per grid box.
 Now, we need to show that at the beginning of the $i+1^{\mbox{th}}$ phase, we also begin with a constant number of tokens.

 By Lemma~\ref{lem5}, the maximum distance a token can travel is at most $2r$ away from its leader.
 For a given grid box $b$, there are $44$ surrounding grid boxes from which a token may make its way into $b$ by traveling a distance of at most $2r$.
 Therefore, only a constant number of tokens can enter any grid box by the beginning of phase $i$.
 By Lemma~\ref{lem4}, a grid box can have at most only one new leader (and by extension token) created within its boundaries.
 Therefore, the total number of tokens that can be present within a grid box at the beginning of the next phase is some constant number. \end{proof}